Dash0 Raises $110M Series B at $1B Valuation

 php -m | grep opentelemetry

-With the extension in place, install the following Composer packages:
+Once the extension is loaded, install the required OpenTelemetry packages:

 bash